-Generally, there are two types of graphics cards; one is the gaming graphics cards that we all know, and other one is the Workstation Graphics Cards or Professional Graphics Cards that has completely different areas of application.
+Generally, there are two types of graphics cards; one is the gaming graphics cards that we all know, and another one is the Workstation Graphics Cards or Professional Graphics Cards that has completely different areas of application.
 Both these graphics cards are alike in some ways but they also have larger differences, especially in terms of technical aspects.
-So, here in this post I am going to make a clear cut comparison between workstation and gaming graphics cards taking in account of all the factors.
+So, here in this post, I am going to make a clear cut comparison between workstation and gaming graphics cards taking into account all the factors.

 Workstation vs Gaming Graphics Cards Comparison